 The students registered at VWA New West only, or at VWA Dunbar only, may take classes at the other VWA dojo, paying a drop-in fee of $10 per class.

 For the program at SFU Aikikai, please register directly with SFU Recreation.
-The same drop-in arrangmement applies to SFU Aikikai students.
+The same drop-in arrangmement applies to SFU Aikikai students ($10 per class at VWA).

 Beginners and visitors are welcome.
+Beginners will be paired up with more experienced dojo members during class.
 Drop-in visitors will be required to sign a waiver at the dojo before practising.
 Please observe proper etiquette and adhere to the dojo Code of Conduct .

 All dojo members are required to pay Canadian Aikido Federation and BC Aikido Federation annual dues.